Qantas officially open a new call centre in Tasmania

 The Hobart Qantas call centre primarily handles calls from premium frequent flyers.

-Live chat is handed from the Philippines.
+Live chat is handled from the Philippines.

 There are also a couple of Qantas subsidiary brands such as Qantas Assure and Qantas Wines which are using Australian based call centres (Gosford NSW).